 Funding Policy

-The Ohio Revised Code provides the statutory authority requiring public employers to fund post-retirement health care through their contributions to OPERS.
-A portion of each employer's contribution to OPERS is set aside for the funding of post-employment health care benefits.
+The Ohio Revised Code provides the statutory authority requiring public employers to fund health care through their contributions to OPERS.
+A portion of each employer's contribution to OPERS is set aside to fund OPERS health care plans.